 Styles of writing

-Students should respond to and produce the following styles of writing in school-based assessments, individually or in combination: descriptive, informative, personal, persuasive, reflective.
+Students should respond to and produce the following range of styles of writing in school-based assessments, individually or in combination: descriptive, informative, personal, persuasive, reflective.

 Refer to Appendix 3 for details of the features and conventions of the text types and characteristics of the styles of writing.